Volunteer with us!

 What will you do?

-Working in teams, you will plan and put into action activities that support healthy habitats and communities free of invasive species.
+With the support of the ISCBC Facilitator, volunteers, as part of a team, will plan and put into action activities that support healthy habitats and communities free of invasive species.
 Activities could include:

 - Adopting a local park, school yard or trail